mshafer1/py-solfege/README.md

 ## Why?

-I wanted a library that I could ask for "in this key, what is the solfege name for this note?"
+I needed a library that I could ask for "in this key, what is the solfege name for this note?"

 JS has the [Teoria](https://www.npmjs.com/package/teoria) library that could do the scale, but I needed this in Python.